catalyst-cloud/catalystcloud-docs/source/tutorials/using-docker-machine-on-the-catalyst-cloud.rst

 .. _Docker Machine: https://www.docker.com/docker-machine

-Once a Docker Engine has been provisioned on a VM instance the local docker client can be configured to talk to the remote Docker Engine rather than talking to the local Docker Engine.
+Once a Docker Engine has been provisioned on a VM instance, the local docker client can be configured to talk to the remote Docker Engine, rather than talking to the local Docker Engine.
 This is achieved using environment variables.